nodegoat/documentation/usage/data_entry/README.md

 Link to external media resources (e.g. http://url.com/map.png or http://youtu.be/jm1os4VzTgA)

 #### External
 An external relation using URIs.
-URIs can be plain URLs, or can be retrieved by connecting to the nodegoat Linked Data module to dynamically query SPARQL/API resources like VIAF or Wikipedia
+URIs can be plain URLs, or can be retrieved by connecting to the nodegoat [Linked Data](/configuration/linked_data/README.md) module to dynamically query SPARQL/API resources like VIAF or Wikidata.
+Enter a string to query the linked data resource connected to this Description.
+Click the grey 'filter' button to select a different linked data resource.
+Click on the funnel icon to open the filter that has been configured in the [Linked Data](/configuration/linked_data/README.md) module.

 ### Sub-Objects
 In case a Type is configured to contain Sub-Objects, the Editor for Sub-Objects will appear.
 Unique Sub-Objects can be added by clicking the '+' button.
 Non-unique Sub-Objects can be added by clicking the '+' button or the '+\+' button.
 The '+\+' button will open a popup that allows you to predefine multiple Sub-Objects.